timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 - should be implemented in `k8s.io/apiserver`
 - should also work for CRDs, i.e., in `k8s.io/apiextensions-apiserver`

-## Approach 1: Move Sharder to API Server
+## Step 1: Move Sharder to Control Plane